metallurgical/server-host-automation/README.md

 # Introduction
-Auto create initial server host for nginx and apache, create project root from git repo.
+Auto create initial server host for nginx and apache (httpd), create project root from git repo.
 Only for laravel project.

 ### Requirements
 - Must run this application as `root` user